willembeltman/EntityFrameworkZip/README.md

 ---

+## 🎯 Use Cases

+✅ Testing and mocking EF-style data access without a database

+✅ Save games or configuration snapshots in games and desktop apps

+✅ Portable offline data for single-user apps

+✅ Teaching LINQ and EF patterns without needing SQL Server or SQLite

+✅ Import/export of structured data in a single zipped file

+---
 ## ❗ Notes

-This is an in-memory database — data is only saved if you explicitly call SaveChanges()
+- This is an **in-memory** database — data is only saved if you explicitly call `SaveChanges()`.

-All entities must implement the IEntity interface (with at least an Id property)
+- All entities must implement the `IEntity` interface (with at least an `Id` property).

-Foreign key relationships are automatically managed
+- Foreign key relationships are **automatically managed**.

+- **One-to-many** relationships:
+  - You can add or remove items directly from the navigation list on the entity.

+- **Many-to-one** relationships:
+  - These must be set manually via the foreign key `{EntityName}Id` property.
+  - The navigation property is read-only and automatically resolved based on the ID — it only needs to be included in the corresponding `DbSet`.

 ---

 ## 📄 License

-MIT — free to use and modify.
+MIT — free to use, modify, and distribute.

 ---

 ## 💬 Feedback or Contributions?
 Found a bug?
-Want to suggest a feature?
+Have an idea for a feature?
 Feel free to open an issue or contribute via pull request!

+---

+## 📝 Todo List

+- [ ] Implement Attach functionality.

+- [ ] Improve support for virtual ICollection<> and IEnumerable<>:
+Ensure the insert function updates existing items already in the database, or define a clear behavior for such cases.

+- [ ] Investigate using entity proxies via Castle.DynamicProxy:
+Still evaluating whether switching to a proxy-based system is worth the added complexity.